airsonic/airsonic-docs/proxy/nginx.md

 - Be sure to set the right path to your `cert.pem` and `key.pem` files.
 - Change `/airsonic` following your airsonic server path.
 - Change `http://127.0.0.1:8080` following you airsonic server location and port.
-> Note that you could only add the "location /airsonic" section to your existing configuration:
+> **NOTE**:  you could only add the "location /airsonic" section to your existing configuration:
 ```nginx
 # Proxy to the Airsonic server
 location /airsonic {